PROJECT

 To increase economic opportunity in the region, Not for Sale has supported the AFIMAD cooperative; nine indigenous communities that sustainably gather Brazil nuts from the Amazon.
 We have increased the value of their crop by paying for organic certification and commit to purchasing part of their harvest.

-individuals received an education
+Individuals received an education

-individuals received job training
+Individuals received job training

-members of the local community served
+Members of the local community served

 individuals quality of life improved